 “RuPaul's Drag Race” Courtesy VH1

-Some of the biggest stars of “Drag Race” can earn several thousands of dollars for a gig—not to mention money made from side hustles, such as modeling, makeup lines, and motels.
-But the same does not go for the vast majority of working drag queens.
+Some of the biggest stars of “Drag Race” can earn several thousand per gig—not to mention money from side hustles like modeling, makeup lines, and motels.
+But this isn’t true for the vast majority of working drag queens.

 Miz Cracker says that prospective queens should be driven by something other than money.
 “Some of the greatest queens in the world are not ‘RuPaul’s Drag Race’ queens,” she says.
 “They are hardworking queens who represent their city, do six shows a week, and make a living off fees and tips, and they are the foundation of the drag community.”

-In some regions of the U.S., local queens make as little as $30 to $50 a show.
-In a place like New York City, that number may start at about $125, plus tips ranging from $100 to $700.
+In some regions of the U.S., local queens might make less than $50 a show.
+In a place like New York City, that number may start at about $150, plus tips ranging from $100 to $1,000.

-The following drag performers represent different eras of the art form, all across the gender spectrum.
+The following drag performers represent different eras of the art form and hail from across the gender spectrum.

-- RuPaul Charles: A TV persona, recording artist, and model, RuPaul skyrocketed to fame in the 1990s and is best known as the creator and host of the multiple Emmy-award–winning reality competition show “RuPaul’s Drag Race.”
+- RuPaul Charles: A TV persona, recording artist, and model, RuPaul skyrocketed to fame in the 1990s and is best known as the creator and host of the multiple Emmy-award–winning “RuPaul’s Drag Race.”

 - Lady Bunny: A DJ, actor, and comedian, Lady Bunny is the co-creator of New York City’s legendary Wigstock festival and a longtime friend of RuPaul’s.

 - Miss Coco Peru: An actor and comedian, Miss Coco Peru has appeared in movies including “Wigstock: The Movie,” “To Wong Foo, Thanks for Everything!
-Julie Newmar,” and “Girls Will Be Girls” in the 1990s and early 2000s.
+Julie Newmar,” and “Girls Will Be Girls.”

-- Bianca Del Rio: The winner of “RuPaul’s Drag Race” Season 6, Bianca Del Rio is arguably the show’s most successful winner.
+- Bianca Del Rio: The winner of “RuPaul’s Drag Race” Season 6, Bianca Del Rio is arguably the show’s most successful top finisher.
 Her one-woman show “It’s Jester Joke” famously sold out London’s Wembley Arena and New York’s Carnegie Hall in 2019.